Scouts Guide to the Zombie Apocalypse: Plot

 Ben, Carter, and Denise go to the police station to discover that the town has been evacuated, before a zombie horde chases them into a holding cell, whose door snaps shut, trapping them.
 Augie arrives and turns on a car radio, luring the zombies outside, and unlocks the cell.
 The fugitives make their way to the freeway, where they are picked up by US Army Corporal Reeves.
 They drive to the party to see if anyone is evacuated, only to find that the address that was sent to Carter was fake.

 Tensions rise amongst the group, but Reeves was bitten before meeting them and turns into a zombie.
 Denise kills him, and trying to get a signal on his radio, they overhear information about the Army intending to bomb the town to wipe out the zombies.
-Carter remembers that Kendall's diary has the party information in it; the four take Reeve's humvee and drive to Carter's house.
+Carter remembers that Kendall's diary has the party information in it; the four take Reeves' humvee and drive to Carter's house.
 They find the diary, but more zombies arrive and chase after them.
 They escape using a trampoline to get to the house of now zombified neighbor Ms. Fielder, take her car and head off down the road, until they find a dirt bike down the road and Denise takes it so she can get the military.
 Now left by themselves, Ben, Carter, and Augie build themselves weapons at a hardware store and head to the party.

 The zombies find the party and attack the partygoers, until the trio turns up and evacuates the survivors.
 Once they run out of ammo, they lock themselves in the building and the zombies follow them upstairs.
 They barricade themselves in the gym, and Augie reveals that he's built a bomb that was hidden in Ben's backpack.
 He manages to light the fuse just as the zombies burst in, and the three escape through a garbage chute just before the bomb explodes, killing the zombies.
 Denise and the military arrive at the scene, helping the survivors.
 The scouts reconcile their friendship, and Ben, with Denise's encouragement, starts a relationship with Kendall.